11th December 2018

 So what are the benefits?

-Super fast results – using a suit to capture movement is much faster than either traditional mocap or hand animation.
+Using a suit to capture movement is much faster than either traditional mocap or hand animation.
 With a markerless suit, you can capture literally hundreds of different movements in a day, whereas you’d need several days to achieve the same sorts of results in a full motion capture studio.
 Which leads to…

-Affordability – markerless mocap is a lot cheaper than hiring a studio, which – depending on setup – could run into hundreds of thousands of pounds.
+Markerless mocap is a lot cheaper than hiring a studio, which – depending on setup – could run into hundreds of thousands of pounds.
 While still not what some might call ‘cheap’, these suits will set you back only £2000 or so, which makes it much easier for smaller, independent studios or game designers to afford.

-Accessibility – not only does the price tag make them more accessible, but these mocap suits also mean you can capture motion anywhere.
+Not only does the price tag make them more accessible, but these mocap suits also mean you can capture motion anywhere.
 You don’t need a full studio.
 You can even take them outside if you want to.
 The only thing to be wary of is anything magnetic interfering with the sensors.

-Easy to use – the speed of capturing motions means you can animate more characters in less time, and the software has plugins for all major game engines, including Unity 3D and Unreal, as well as Autodesk.
+The speed of capturing motions means you can animate more characters in less time, and the software has plugins for all major game engines, including Unity 3D and Unreal, as well as Autodesk.

 Markerless mocap suits aren’t perfect by any stretch of the imagination.
 They’re always going to be better for stand still or casual movement mainly because they’re not completely grounded, so there’s a slight drift or floating limb that you may have to fix in post – something you wouldn’t get with a motion capture studio.
 As mentioned earlier, you can’t use it close to any large amounts of heavy metal, iron or speakers because the magnetic field will distort the results.
 And overall, the quality isn’t as detailed or as accurate as traditional mocap – but for the price and flexibility, it’s a great short cut for good animation.